JSChandlerIT/Homelab/README.md

 Welcome to my home lab portfolio.

-My name is Jeff Scott Chandler, and I created this repository to document my journey building and administering a personal IT and cybersecurity lab.
+My name is Jeff Chandler, and I created this repository to document my journey building and administering a personal IT and cybersecurity lab.

 This lab serves as a hands-on learning environment where I can develop practical experience in: